Poll watchers emerge as a flashpoint in battle over ballots

 "When they sign in, they have to agree to follow the rules that are guided by statute.
 If they don't follow the rules ... they will be removed from the location," said Joe Gloria, the chief elections official in Clark County, which includes Las Vegas.

-The Trump campaign has sought to halt the counting of mail ballots in the county.
-They are asking that their poll watchers be granted more access to oversee operations at the county elections office, saying they are kept too far away to be able to see if signatures match voter registration records.
+The Trump campaign had sought to halt the counting of mail ballots in the county, saying observers were being kept too far away to be able to see if signatures matched voter registration records.

-"There have been a number of mail ballots turned in to Clark County Department of Elections that are being processed without meaningful observation," said Adam Laxalt, co-chair of the Trump campaign in Nevada.
-"With the issues that have been reported regarding the election, we are now more than ever concerned with the lack of the transparency in observing and challenging possible invalid ballots."
+"With the issues that have been reported regarding the election, we are now more than ever concerned with the lack of the transparency in observing and challenging possible invalid ballots," said Adam Laxalt, co-chair of the Trump campaign in Nevada.

+That lawsuit was settled Thursday afternoon after election officials agreed to provide additional access at a ballot processing facility in Las Vegas.

 "In Pennsylvania, every candidate and every political party is allowed to have an authorized representative in the room observing the process," Boockvar said in an interview with CNN.
 "Some jurisdictions including Philly are also livestreaming, so you can literally watch their counting process from anywhere in the world.
 It's very transparent."

 On Thursday, a state judge ordered Philadelphia officials to allow party and candidate observers to move closer to election workers processing mail-in ballots.
-Philadelphia appealed the decision soon after.
+A spokesperson for the Philadelphia board of elections said barriers were shifted in response to the order while the city appealed it.

+Later, a federal court in Philadelphia denied a Trump campaign bid to stop the vote count over the access issues, urging the two sides to forge an agreement.
+U.S. District Judge Paul S. Diamond suggested each party be allowed 60 observers inside the convention center where ballots were being tallied.

 Voting advocates noted the restrictions applied to both Republican and Democratic poll watchers.